jni/using-python-for-science/_sources/intro-to-environments.md

 And, just like you can have many different email programs installed on your phone or on your computer, so too can you have lots of different Python versions on your computer.
-Probably 95% of installation problems we help people with have to do with people not knowing which Python they are using out of the multiple versions on their computer.
+Probably 95% of installation problems have to do with people not knowing which Python they are using out of the multiple versions on their computer.

-To this end, here we show you the single most important diagnostic when troubleshooting your Python installation problems.
+To help you preempt these issues, here we show you the single most important diagnostic when troubleshooting your Python installation problems.
 In your Python program, whether that program is commands entered into the Python prompt, a .py file, or a Jupyter notebook, type: